 - The Security Sector better reflects the society by implementing gender responsive policies and practice and achieves a better gender balance in the military and civilian staff.

-- Endowment of the Ministry of Defense, Central Clinical Military Hospital and the Center for the Preventive Medicine applying the best value for money approach, with the requested modern equipment and the modernized infrastructure;
+- The Ministry of Defence, the Central Clinical Military Hospital and the Center for Preventive Medicine - endowed with modern equipment and modernized infrastructure, applying the value for money approach;

-- The gender audit of the Ministry of Defense to assess the compliance of the internal policies and practices to the norms and standards of gender equality conducted and an Improvement Plan elaborated;
+- The gender audit of the Ministry of Defence to assess the compliance of the internal policies and practices to the norms and standards of gender equality conducted and an Improvement Plan elaborated;

-- The Ministry of Defense supported in the implementation of the National Action Plan on the implementation of the UN Security Council Resolution 1325 on Women, Peace and Security for 2018-2021.
+- Capacity of 25 middle and senior level managers on gender dimension developed and expert support in the elaboration of gender responsive internal policies provided to ensure the progressive implementation of the National Action Plan on the UN Security Council Resolution 1325 on Women, Peace and Security for 2018-2021.